ps1437/Springboot-multi-tenant-db/README.md

 This project demonstrates a header-based routing mechanism for multi-tenancy using Spring Boot.
 It utilizes a custom routing data source to switch between different data sources based on a header value in incoming requests.
 This setup allows for dynamic routing of database connections, making it suitable for multi-tenant applications.

+Initially, a default data source is created based on the configuration provided in the `application.yml` file.
+When a request is received, the system checks if the corresponding data source is available based on the request header.
+If the data source is not available, it dynamically creates a new data source using the configuration specified in the `application.yml` file for the respective header value.
+The newly created data source is then added to the Spring resolved data sources.

+The project also handles multi-thread behavior to ensure thread safety during data source creation and routing.

 ## Project Structure

 The project is structured as follows: